 / (940) 369-7689

-Dr. Sovík is currently a Professor of Music Theory in the College of Music at University of North Texas, with a dual appointment as Director of Central European Studies & Exchanges.
+Dr. Sovík currently serves as Professor of Music Theory in the College of Music at University of North Texas, with a dual appointment as Director of Central European Studies & Exchanges.

 Following seminary studies, Dr. Sovík earned degrees at Ashland University (B.A.
 1974) and the Ohio State University (M.A.
 1975 & Ph.D.
 1985).